What Are Briolette Beads & How To Use Them

 Briolettes are one of our most popular beads!
-They are so beautiful and are perfect for adding to earrings and necklaces.
+They are so pretty and are perfect for adding to earrings and necklaces.

 Take a look below at the many ways you can transform briolettes into beautiful pieces of jewellery and get all the jewellery making supplies you need right here with Kernowcraft.

-A briolette bead is a pear-shaped bead with facets which makes them sparkle beautifully in the light!
-Briolettes are usually fully drilled so you can easily add them into your designs by wire wrapping or adding thread.
+A briolette bead is a pear-shaped bead with facets that makes them sparkle beautifully in the light!
+Briolettes are usually fully drilled so you can easily add them into your designs by wire wrapping, adding to thread or attaching to an appropriate setting.

 Devcon 5 Minute Epoxy glue is Kernowcraft's most recommended and reliable glue for jewellery making and is perfect for attaching gemstones to bell caps!